miamtech/mealz-documentation/docs/web_ssr/integration-reference/pre-rendered-components.md

 - **Session-id**: A unique identifier to differentiate sessions from one another (for example a uuid).
 This helps us keep things consistent during a session.
 > For example if a user sees a recipe on a shelf, clicks on a product and goes to the product page, then goes back, they would expect to see the same recipe on the shelf.
 With the session-id, we are able to return the same recipe if the products passed in parameters are the same as a previous request with the same session-id

 - **cookies-consent**: **_(Recommended)_** Send `true` when the user has accepted cookies that allow Mealz profiling and personalization.
 When the header is absent or not `true`, Mealz treats profiling as refused.
-This value is passed into the client bootstrap with your other headers.$
+This value is passed into the client bootstrap with your other headers.

 ## Authless user
 Even if the user is not logged into your website, you might want to allow them to add products to their basket.